freifunk-gluon/gluon/docs/user/site.rst

 .. _user-site-wifi5:

 wifi5 \: optional
-    Same as `wifi24` but for the 5Ghz radio.
+    Same as `wifi24` but for the 5 GHz radio.

     Additionally a range of channels that are safe to use outsides on the 5 GHz band can be set up through ``outdoor_chanlist``, which allows for a space-separated list of